Definability of derivations in the reducts of differentially closed fields: Generic points

-The idea that the behaviour of $\D$ at generic points determines its global behaviour as a function can be developed further.
+The idea that the behaviour of $\D$ at generic (differentially transcendental) points determines its global behaviour as a function can be developed further.
 We proceed towards this goal in the rest of this section.